 Ontario statutes do not define “inhalation”.
-The College of Naturopaths of Ontario has interpreted inhalation to mean the administration of a substance listed in table 1 by way of a mask, nasal cannula or aerosol inhaler.
-This is the only means by which a naturopath can administer a substance on table 1.
+The College of Naturopaths of Ontario has interpreted inhalation to mean the administration of a substance listed in Table 1 by way of a mask, nasal cannula or aerosol inhaler.
+This is the only means by which a Member can administer a substance on Table 1.

-Any substance administered without one of these three devices is not considered administration of a substance in inhalation.
-For example, a naturopath may ask a patient to inhale the steam of essential oils placed in hot water.
-As this process does not require the use of any of the three specified devices, and does not use the substances listed in table 1, it does not constitute this controlled act.
+The administration of any substance without one of these three devices is not considered to be the administration of a substance by inhalation.
+For example, a Member may ask a patient to inhale the steam of essential oils placed in hot water.
+As this process does not require the use of any of the three specified devices, and does not use the substances listed in Table 1, it does not constitute this controlled act.

 || Explanatory note

 ||Administered to a patient by a Member in his or her office only in emergency circumstances.
 In an emergency, administer a maximum daily dose of 0.5 mg but only after the Member has administered Salbutamol to the patient.